ignasiperez/100DaysOfSwiftChallenge/D22-22-P03_03-C03C-GuessTheFlagBarButtonItemScore/README.md

-# Guess the flag bar button item score App
+# Guess the Flag Bar Button Item Score App

+Extension of the Guess the Flag App.

-## CHALLENGE
+## CHALLENGE 3C

 Add a bar button item that shows their score when tapped.